pypyr-scheduler/pypyr-scheduler-server/docs/devel/notes_on_wsl.rst

 Mileage may vary for MacOS, but you know what you are doing.

-With this said: all of the following instructions or tips are tailored for a WSL or Linux environment.
+With this said: all of the following instructions or tips are tailored for a WSL or Linux environment until explicitly said.

+Finally, these instructions are mainly targeted to internal team members, but maybe there is some useful information in there for you.

 Managing multiple python versions
 ---------------------------------